-Whether it is over the phone interpreting or video remote interpreting, one thing is for sure: remote interpreting is here to stay.
+Video interpreting is a growing field, and there are now more opportunities than ever for interpreters to work remotely.
 Industry trends have shown the effectiveness of remote interpreting during times of social distancing.
 Convenience and lower costs compared to on-site interpreting have made remote interpreting the norm in legal, business, healthcare, and educational settings, whether it is spoken-language or sign-language interpreting.
 However, there are also some challenges that come with video interpreting, such as dealing with technical difficulties and ensuring that the communication is clear and accurate.

 5. Be on time